jdsandahl/my-api-bootstrap/README.md

 npm test
 ```

-When fist setting up the project, you should see the below error.
+When first setting up the project, you should see the below error.
 ```
 Error: No test files found: "__tests__/**/*.test.js" npm ERR!
 Test failed.
 See above for more details.